-The draft SPG for developer contributions for new denominational primary school infrastructure in Broxburn will support housing growth in West Lothian.
-Consultation will be carried out before being considered by Council Executive.
+The draft SPG sets out a strategy for securing the developer contributions required to provide for an extension to St Paul's Primary School, East Calder which will support housing growth in West Lothian.
+Consultation will be carried out and the outcome reported to Council Executive.

-The proposed developer contribution rate should help to improve the financial viability of the housing developments planned within the catchment area of St Nicholas Primary School.
+The proposed developer contribution rate should help to improve the financial viability of the housing developments planned within the catchment area of St Paul's Primary School.